duracell80/DermoDeX/README.md

 DermoDeX is a dynamic cinnamon theme that responds to the currently selected background wallpaper.
 It uses a function based python script to determine not quite the main color in a wallpaper but a color that may be considered an accent.
 For example in an image of the milkyway with brown mountains in the forground, DermoDeX will attempt to extract a color that would be complimentary to the image.

-This accent color is then passed to the cinnamon.css using sed on a cinnamon_bas.css file and the gtk stylesheets too.
+This accent color is then passed to the cinnamon.css using sed on a cinnamon_base.css file and the gtk stylesheets too.
 You can override the colors also!

 ## One Theme, Infinite Colors